exakat/exakat-docs/Reference/Rules/Structures/ImpliedIf.rst

 when the left operand of 'or' is true, the right one is not executed, as its `result <https://www.php.net/result>`_ is useless;

 However, such structures are confusing.
 It is easy to misread them as conditions, and ignore an important logic step.
+It is recommended to use a real 'if then' structures, to make the condition readable.

 .. code-block:: php